DevExpress-Examples/correct-and-incorrect-examples-of-using-height100-in-html/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4942/)**
 <!-- run online end -->

-DevExpress ASP.NET controls do not implement full screen feature (except for ASPxSplitter).
+DevExpress ASP.NET controls do not implement full screen feature (except for [ASPxSplitter](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSplitter.FullscreenMode)).
 When a control’s height is set to 100%, it works incorrectly or does not work at all.
-The cause of the issue is technological limitation.
-To set a relative height to an HTML element, all its parent HTML elements must have the 'height' style initialized.
-Note that html, body and form tags are also parent containers and their height should also be initialized (directly or via CSS rules).
+The cause of this issue is technological limitation.
+To set a relative height to an HTML element, **all** its parent HTML elements must have the `height` style initialized.
+Note that `<html>`, `<body>` and `<form>` tags are also parent containers and their height should also be initialized (directly or in CSS rules).

 ```
 html, body, form